Did You Know?

 There is no waiting period.
 You may register or re-register to vote at anytime.
 To be eligible to vote in an election, you must have registered 15 days prior to the election.

-Did you know you now have a choice in how you receive your Sample Ballot booklet?
-On January 1, 2011, California State Bill (AB1717) went into effect which allows voters to ‘go green’ by choosing to opt out of receiving their Sample Ballot booklet by mail and accessing it online instead.
-To sign up just go to the Sample Ballots Delivery Options section on this site and submit your online application.
+On January 1, 2011, California State Bill (AB1717) went into effect which allows voters to ‘go green’ by choosing to opt out of receiving their County Voter Information Guide by mail and accessing it online instead.
+To sign up just go to the County Voter Information Guide Delivery Options section on this site and submit your online application.